 How I promote affiliate products on YouTube Ads (summary):

-Anyway, here is how to set up a YouTube ad (using the GoPro example again):
+Here is summary of how to set up a YouTube ad (using the GoPro example again):

 1) Create (if you don’t already have it) a YouTube video reviewing a product you’re promoting as an affiliate and in the description of the YouTube video, link people to the affiliate offer (make sure to mention in the video that they need to do this!).